Reviews You Can Rely On

 On-The-Go Systems

-These models treat water as you drink directly through a big straw, through the filter itself, or attaches to a compatible squeeze bag or bottle.
+These models treat water as you drink it directly through a big straw, through a filter itself, or attaches to a compatible squeeze bag or bottle.
 The water is filtered as you sip, powered by your sucking force or by squeezing a small reservoir it comes with.
 These filters come in all forms.

 Pros: Lightweight, fast & easy, super-duper packable